 “Because of the deer’s limited acuity and poor depth perception, you need not be overly concerned with the fine details of camouflage patterns.
 Instead, set up with a sufficient background of cover similar to your attire.
 Focus on breaking up your human form by playing on the major visual themes common in most natural scenes – muted colors and large visually distinct elements.
 Most importantly, move wisely.
 Deer are especially well adapted to detect movement.
 If you can see a deer’s eyes, they are sure to capture any movements you may make.”

-Click on and study the comparison in the Gallery below, showing a human's perspective in the top compared to what a deer likely sees in the bottom, based on what we know about the structure of the whitetail eye.
+Study the comparison in the image below, showing a human’s perspective in the top compared to what a deer likely sees in the bottom, based on what we know about the structure of the whitetail eye.